codedownio/sandwich/sandwich-site/docs/intro.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Sandwich is a test framework for Haskell, heavily inspired by and (almost) a drop-in replacement for [Hspec](http://hspec.github.io/).
+Sandwich is a test framework for Haskell, inspired by and (almost) a drop-in replacement for [Hspec](http://hspec.github.io/).
 This section will show some of its features.

 ## Basic tests

 Let's start with a basic test suite and add more features as we go along.
 As with other test frameworks, tests are structured as a **tree**, defined using a simple free monad with nodes like `describe` and `it`.
 There are a total of 8 such basic nodes and we'll see others as we go along.

 The meat of the tests occurs in "it" nodes at the leaves of the tree.
 Every test runs in a special monad called `ExampleT`, which is essentially a `ReaderT context LoggingT`.
-The `LoggingT` part gives test the ability to log information, and the `ReaderT` gives tests access to *context*.
+The `LoggingT` part gives tests the ability to log information, and the `ReaderT` gives tests access to *context*.
 More on this later.
 The monad also implements some other useful classes like `MonadIO`, so you can run arbitrary IO actions.

 ```haskell title="https://github.com/thomasjm/sandwich/blob/master/sandwich-demos/demos/basic/Main.hs"
 module Main where